jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

     ping vrf carrots fc00:0:50::1
     ```

+4. Verify Amsterdam VRF prefix reachability
+    Ping check from xrd01 gi 0/0/0/3 to Amsterdam VM via 2nd NIC:
+    ```
+    ping vrf carrots 10.101.3.1
+    ping vrf carrots fc00:0:101:3::1
+    ```

 ### Configure BGP L3VPN Peering
 The next step is to add the L3VPN configuration into BGP.
-We will be using separate BGP neighbor groups for v4 and v6 peers.
-For example for IPv4 neighbors you will enable L3VPN in the neighbor template by issuing the *address-family vpnv4 unicast* command.
+Because this is SRv6 L3VPN we will be adding both vpnv4 and vpnv6 address-families to the BGP neighbor-group for ipv6 peers.
+For example you will enable L3VPN in the neighbor-group template by issuing the *address-family vpnv4 unicast* command.

  1. Enable BGP L3VPN
-     Next you will enable vrf *carrots* to participate in SRv6 by adding the *`segment-routing srv6`* command and then tieing that to the locator policy ISIS.

     **xrd01** and **xrd07**
     ```
     router bgp 65000
-      neighbor-group xrd-ipv4-peer
+      neighbor-group xrd-ipv6-peer
         address-family vpnv4 unicast
         next-hop-self

-      neighbor-group xrd-ipv6-peer
         address-family vpnv6 unicast
         next-hop-self
     ```

  2. Enable SRv6 for VRF carrots
       We will now need to add the VRF/SRv6 configuration to BGP.
-We will add VRF *carrot* in BGP and add enable SRv6 to each address family with the command *`segement-routing srv6`*.
-In addition we will tie the vrf to the locator policy MyLocator.
+We will add VRF *carrots* in BGP and enable SRv6 to each address family with the command *`segement-routing srv6`*.
+In addition we will tie the vrf to the SRv6 locator *MyLocator*.

-      Last on xrd01 we will want to redistribute the connected routesusing the command *`redistribute connected`*.
-On xrd07 we will need to redistribute the connected and static routes to provide reachability for Rome.
-For xrd07 we will add the command *`redistribute connected`*
+      Last on xrd01 we will redistribute the connected routes using the command *`redistribute connected`*.
+On xrd07 we will need to redistribute the connected and static routes to provide reachability to Rome and its additional prefixes.
+For xrd07 we will add the command *`redistribute static`*

     **xrd01**
     ```